 Awards and Shows: Makino’s poems have won awards in the Gerald Brady Senryu Contest, the Harold G. Henderson Haiku Contest, and the ukiaHaiku Festival's Jane Reichhold International Prize and Dori Anderson Award.
-In addition, a poem was shortlisted for The Haiku Foundation’s Touchstone Award for best haiku of the year.
+In addition, the Haiku Society of America chose one of her poems for the Museum of Haiku Literature Award and a poem was shortlisted for The Haiku Foundation’s Touchstone Award for best haiku of the year.

 Makino has exhibited her art around Northern California.
 Her work has shown at the Morris Graves Museum of Art, the Brenda Tuxford Gallery and the Redwood Art Association Gallery, all in Eureka; the Corner Gallery in Ukiah; and the Mateel Cooperative Art Gallery in Garberville, among other places.